Estradiol/norethindrone (Absorbed through the skin)

 Estradiol (es-tra-DYE-ol), Norethindrone (nor-ETH-in-drone)

-Treats hot flashes and vaginal problems during menopause.
+Treats hot flashes and other symptoms of menopause.
 Also supplements estrogen in women who do not have enough.

 CombipatchThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to estradiol or norethindrone, if you are pregnant or breastfeeding, or if you have liver disease.
-Do not use if you have had breast cancer or problems with blood clots (such as deep vein thrombosis or stroke).
+Do not use it if you had an allergic reaction to estradiol or norethindrone, or if you are pregnant, have liver disease, bleeding problems, any type of cancer (including breast cancer), vaginal bleeding that has not been checked by a doctor, or had a blood clot (including heart attack or stroke).

 How to Use This Medicine: